spevenexe/ACM-Research-coding-challenge-22F/Description.md

 I attempted to sort each car trait based on how they affected the price.
 String-type variable columns besides the 'Price' column were not included, as I could not properly sort them.

 ## Solution
-Using a pandas Dataframe made from the csv, I first converted the 'Price' column from string to int.
+I first imported the data using a Kaggle notebook.
+Using a pandas Dataframe made from the csv, I converted the 'Price' column from string to int.
 Then, I separated the 'Price' column from the Dataframe and removed any 'Not Priced' variables, replacing them with the average of the prices.
-Then, using each column of the matrix as *x* values and the prices as *y* values, I performed linear regression to see which one affected the price.
-This ouput is here below:
+Using each column of the matrix as *x* values and the prices as *y* values, I performed linear regression to see which one affected the price.
+The ouput is here below:

 ```
 Most influential factors on price: